Anton Yatsenko: Political career

 Yatsenko ran in the 2007 Ukrainian parliamentary election as the 79th candidate on the party list of the Yulia Tymoshenko Bloc.
 At the time, he was a member of Batkivshchyna.
 In 2011, he defected from Batkivshchyna to the pro-Russian Party of Regions, and he was subsequently re-elected to the Verkhovna Rada (Ukraine's parliament) the next year in Ukraine's 200th electoral district (located around the city of Uman in western Cherkasy Oblast), winning with 29.90% of the vote.
-He voted for the Law on the principles of the state language policy, strengthening the status of the Russian language in Ukraine.
+He voted for the bill "On the Principles of State Language Policy" strengthening the status of the Russian language in Ukraine.
 In 2014, amidst Euromaidan, he was among the People's Deputies who voted in favour of the anti-protest laws.
 The same year, he left the Party of Regions faction.

 In the 2014 Ukrainian parliamentary election, Yatsenko ran for re-election in the 200th electoral district, this time as an independent.
 His margin of victory increased dramatically from two years prior, with 57.41% of voters selecting him (an increase of 27.51% from 2012).
 In the Verkhovna Rada, he joined the pro-Russian Revival faction, and became one of the party's more prominent members, serving on its presidium and becoming its deputy chair in 2018.
 He was also head of the subcommittee on legislating administrative offences within the Verkhovna Rada Law Enforcement Committee.

 Yatsenko again ran for re-election as an independent in the 200th electoral district during the 2019 Ukrainian parliamentary election, and again increased his margin of victory, this time winning 69.08% of the vote - the highest percentage of any People's Deputy in the 9th Ukrainian Verkhovna Rada.
 The only other candidate to place above 10% in the election was Olena Vorontsova of Servant of the People.
 His campaign was also the most expensive in Cherkasy Oblast, with ₴6,910,325 being spent on his re-election.
 According to anti-corruption non-governmental organisation Chesno, the majority of Yatsenko's funding came from relatives, particularly his wife, father-in-law, and sister.

 In the Verkhovna Rada, Yatsenko became a member of the Verkhovna Rada Committee on Environmental Policy and Nature Management, and he also joined the For the Future faction on 13 September 2019.
 Two years later, he left the party, rejoining Batkivshchyna ten years after he originally left the party.
 However, his alignment with the party did not last long, and he left the party on 25 March 2022.
 On 5 October 2022, he left the Verkhovna Rada Committee on Environmental Policy and Nature Management to join the Verkhovna Rada Committee on Organisation of State Power, Local Self-Government, Regional Development, and Urban Planning.